Goldman Sachs Group Inc. (GS:US) has set the bar for challengers at this summer’s charity decathlon to crown the best athlete on Wall Street.

 The field is limited to 150 competitors, each of whom must raise $3,000 in contributions.
 Bloomberg LP, the parent company of Bloomberg News, is among the event’s corporate sponsors.

 Bagdis raised $10,710 last year.
-His roommate, colleague and training partner Brian Ceglarski, 27, brought in almost $13,000, helping Knight Capital rank third in team fund raising in 2011 behind Goldman Sachs ($37,146) and Bank of America (BAC) Corp.’s Merrill Lynch ($24,301).
+His roommate, colleague and training partner Brian Ceglarski, 27, brought in almost $13,000, helping Knight Capital rank third in team fund raising in 2011 behind Goldman Sachs ($37,146) and Bank of America (BAC:US) Corp.’s Merrill Lynch ($24,301).
 They have higher goals this year, with at least two other co-workers joining the event and strong support from management at the Jersey City, New Jersey- based securities firm.

 “We’ve got a lot of help from the top guys who are athletes themselves,” said the 6-foot-5 Ceglarski, who won the rowing event in record time last year and plays hockey in a league once a week at Chelsea Piers.
 “They’ve been supportive financially and in getting the word out there.”